-1904 Leah Kleschna got a new ending—a happy one—penned especially for Minnie Maddern Fiske, the star and one of the producers.
-Also in the cast of this tale of a thief who happily reforms are John Mason, George Arliss, and Mary Maddern.
-The play will run for 131 performances at the Manhattan Theatre.
+1904 Leah Kleschna gets a new ending—a happy one—penned especially for Minnie Maddern Fiske, the star and one of the producers.
+Also in the cast of the tale of a thief who happily reforms are John Mason, George Arliss, and Mary Maddern.
+The play runs for 131 performances at the Manhattan Theatre.

 1921 Actor Sidney Blackmer is The Mountain Man at the Maxine Elliot Theatre.
 Blackmer heads off to France to shoot the lover of his girl, played by Catherine Dale Owen.
-This Clare Kummer play will run for 163 performances.
+The Clare Kummer play runs for 163 performances.

 1932 Eva Le Gallienne stages a landmark adaptation of Alice in Wonderland at the Civic Repertory Theatre with Burgess Meredith, Joseph Schildkraut, and Le Gallienne herself as the White Queen.
 Lavishly designed by Irene Sharaff based on Tenniel's illustrations, the production runs 127 performances.

-1994 Slavs! opens at New York Theatre Workshop tonight.
-This Tony Kushner play is the self-proclaimed "coda" to his Broadway successes, Angels in America I & II.
-This production starred Marisa Tomei and Joseph Wiseman and ran 64 performances.
+1994 Slavs! opens at New York Theatre Workshop.
+The Tony Kushner play is the self-proclaimed "coda" to his Angels in America.
+The production starred Marisa Tomei and Joseph Wiseman, and runs 64 performances.

-2002 Nora Ephron's playwriting debut, Imaginary Friends, opens on Broadway Dec.
-12 at the Barrymore Theatre.
-The production began previews Nov.
-25 following its world premiere engagement at San Diego's Old Globe Theatre in September.
+2002 Nora Ephron's playwriting debut, Imaginary Friends, opens on Broadway at the Barrymore Theatre.
 The play with music—by Marvin Hamlisch and Craig Carnelia—stars Cherry Jones and Swoosie Kurtz, respectively, as personal and literary rivals Mary McCarthy and Lillian Hellman.
+It runs 76 performances.